-Insurance company is refusing to renew the policy even after receiving premiums.
+Insurance policy not renewed after receiving premium.
 My wife lagged behind in paying her life insurance premium for April and May, hence her policy went on hold.
 But later she paid the premiums and even paid a little extra.
 Then she kept paying it till the month of September and as she was diagnosed with Muscular Dystrophy she claimed for the disability rider in her life insurance policy.

 We got a response that our policy is still on hold since June and the insurance company will conduct a medical test before reinstating it.
 And as my wife had already been diagnosed with MD, her results obviously came out to be of a sick person.
 And then they denied us the claim and terminated the policy.
 What should we do in this case?